 - Intermediate – have tested one or more relatives and received results; understand all the basics & inheritance patterns; have corresponded with or confirmed some matches; competent with basic tools, chromosome browsers, ICW, downloads to Excel; may have used Gedmatch; joined projects; may need more assistance with analysis & interpretation of results, triangulation, etc.

-- Advanced – have plenty of experience, manage multiple kits, multiple test types, they understand triangulation, phasing, advanced tools & topics, etc; perhaps specialises in one test type (eg. yDNA); may administer projects; use external comparison sites and autosomal analysis tools such as Gedmatch, Tier 1 tools (eg. Lazarus), GenomeMate, DNAGedcom, etc.
+- Advanced – have plenty of experience, manage multiple kits, multiple test types, they understand segments, recombination, triangulation, phasing, advanced tools & topics, etc; perhaps specialise in one test type (eg. Y-DNA); may administer projects; use external comparison sites and autosomal analysis tools such as Gedmatch, Tier 1 tools (eg. Lazarus), GenomeMate Pro, DNAGedcom Client, Visual Phasing, etc.

 If you have a larger group, survey prospective members (eg. using SurveyMonkey) to gauge their levels of knowledge and experience.
 Find out if they have already tested, how many kits, which test types, which company, and their background knowledge of genetic genealogy.
 It is likely that the majority will be enthusiastic beginners.
 You may get a response from an experienced member who could help co-lead and/or take on a sub-group.